Configuration in the web interface

 # Date and time

-In the section, you can use the convenient calendar widget, displayed when you click in the Date and Time field, or use the interactive map to select a city with the desired time zone.
+In this section, you can use a convenient calendar widget displayed by clicking in the Date and Time field or utilize an interactive map to select a city with the desired time zone.

 The widget also offers an interactive time zone map where, by hovering the mouse over each of the city circles, you can see its current time.
 To choose the desired time zone, simply left-click on the city:

-Below the interactive map, there are some system time settings.
+Below the interactive map, you will find certain system time settings.
 You can enable the display of time on the conference screen by activating the corresponding setting.

 You can also use your own NTP server by specifying the synchronization frequency and the server address.